 Consider, too, asking for support from your colleagues (most, if not all, of whom are likely to sympathize and to agree that a quieter work environment would be beneficial).
 Finally, determine to go to your manager’s superior or to your company’s human resources director if your immediate supervisor does not resolve the issue.

-5 Responses to “Working at Home and Workplace Productivity”
+5 thoughts on “Working at Home and Workplace Productivity”

 My job is inflexible.
 Elementary education.
 None of these options would apply to me or my coworkers.
 Therefore, I have nothing useful to say.
 It’s just that everytime you mentioned music, I pictured Milton, from Office Space.
 Made me smile and keep reading.
 Milton, listening to music with white Apple earbuds, at a reasonable volume, of course!